linhhtran/DP-FPL/README.md

 `--num-users`: number of clients in Federated Prompt Learning, default to 10.

+`--factorization`: factorization scheme, default to dpfpl.
+Choose from other baselines: full, fedpgp, lora.

 `--rank`: factorization rank, default to 8.

 `--noise`: differential privacy noise scale, default to 0.4.